tallforasmurf/CoBro/README.md

 The Browser
 -----------

+When the user clicks on a comic name in the list, the contents read from its URL are passed to the browser panel for rendering.
+If there was an error reading the comic, an explanatory error message is displayed instead.

+Rendering may take time if the comic links to numerous ads and images, so a progress bar is displayed.

-The browser pane is a QWebEngineView widget, a fully-functional browser first available in Qt5.4.
+The browser panel is a QWebEngineView widget, a fully-functional browser first available in Qt5.4.
 This is used because the QWebKit browser used in the first version displayed many annoying bugs that were not possible to work around.